arp242/uni/README.markdown

 codepoints, `print` codepoints by class, block, or range, and `emoji` to find emojis.

-It includes full support for Unicode 12.1 (May 2019) including full Emoji support (a surprisingly large amount of emoji pickers don't deal with emoji sequences very well).
+It includes full support for Unicode 12.1 (May 2019) with full Emoji support (a surprisingly large amount of emoji pickers don't deal with emoji sequences very well).

 There are binaries on the [releases][release] page, or compile from source with `go get arp242.net/uni`, which will put the binary at `~/go/bin/uni`.